evanroyrees/Automappa/README.md

 make up
 ```

+> NOTE: If your computer is already using most of its resources, you may need to close
+some applications so docker may construct all of the necessary Automappa services

 ### Navigate to Automappa page

 Once you see `automappa_web_1` running from the terminal logs, you should be able to navigate to <localhost:8050> 🥳

+Test data to try out Automappa may be downloaded from here: <https://drive.google.com/drive/folders/1nBk0AZC3EJV4t-9KdJBShGCfWbdP2kOp?usp=sharing>

+This data is not yet binned, so you can easily try out different settings and perform your own refinements on some example data.

+Happy binning!